 - 17. UNITAID governance structure: The working group had a preliminary conference call in June.
 One or two more teleconferences will be organized before next Board meeting.
 The objective is to adapt UNITAID governance structures to the joining of new donors.
 The consultative forum is considered as an asset.
-It is agreed that the secretariat should also take part in Board working groups for note-taking purposes. - 18.
+It is agreed that the secretariat should also take part to these meetings and prepare each summary of discussions. - 18.
 Hosting agreement with WHO: Price Waterhouse has been appointed to provide a "risk analysis".
-It will focus on categories of risk such as procurement, human resources, governance, operations, partners, reputation...
-The Chair invited Price Waterhouse and Board members to have exchanges, through interviews, especially, as needed.
+The report will be available in August 2007.
+The Chair invited Price Waterhouse and Board members to have exchanges as needed.